Fresh from the training room, Wellingborough Nene’s Pat Byrne shares some of the top tips he learned about coaching angling on canals.

-Many of my tips would be relevant to non-coaches too so hopefully there is something here to help you improve your canal fishing results.
+Many of my tips are relevant for non-coaches too, so hopefully there is something here to help you improve your canal fishing results.

-Our objective as coaches is to create life-long angler or at least get people into or back into the sport for a period.
-The philosophy of Let’s Fish! is to start off by learning to catch small fish of several species at cheap to fish, easily accessible venues close to where people live.
+Our objective as coaches is to create life-long anglers or at least get people into (or back into) the sport for a period.
+The philosophy of Let’s Fish! is to start off by learning to catch small fish of several species at cheap, easily accessible venues close to where people live.

 So many coaches still use flicktips and a length of line the same length as the whip itself, regardless of the nature of the peg and the wind conditions.
-Simon explained that by using soft elastic (number 2 or number 3) it was impossible for a pupil to be able to try to swing a big fish to hand which typically brings disappointment all round, not to mention another trashed rig.
+Simon explained that by using soft elastic (number 2 or number 3) it was impossible for a pupil to try to swing a big fish to hand, which typically brings disappointment all round, not to mention another trashed rig.

 Natural bait presentation is the key to successful canal coaching.
 By fishing a whip to hand you may end up with far too much line between the tip and the float which you are unable to properly control.
 Thus, the float will not move through the peg properly, the bait won’t appear to be natural to the fish and a bite is unlikely.
 In summary, always use an elasticated pole for canal coaching.